HabibaMahmoud2005/Operating-Systems/README.md

 # Operating Systems Labs

-This repository contains the solution for Operating Systems Labs.
+This repository contains the solution for **Operating Systems** Labs with notes.

 ## Technologies Used